 - Lack of public recognition that the candidate possesses these attributes.

-The Fay Stender award is presented annually at CWL's Annual Dinner.
+The Fay Stender award is typically presented at CWL's Annual Dinner.

 Visit the CWL Awards page for nomination submission criteria.